open-world-agents/open-world-agents/docs/data/technical-reference/format-guide.md

     - **Rollback**: Use backup files if migration causes issues

 !!! info "Complete Migration Reference"
-    For detailed information about all migration commands and options, see the [OWL CLI Reference - MCAP Migrate](../../../owl_cli_reference/#owl-mcap-migrate) documentation.
+    For detailed information about all migration commands and options, see the [OWA CLI - MCAP Commands](../../cli/mcap.md) documentation.

 #### Common Issues